 - When starting out – Think of each keyword as its own marketing channel.
 To keep things manageable, you want to start out small.

-- [I'll second this based on my personal experience trying to launch a huge affiliate campaign.
-I never got the campaign started because I discouraged myself due to the immense amount of landing pages I needed to maintain message match and I couldn't set up the headline to auto-match my keywords. ]
+- [I’ll second this based on my personal experience trying to launch a huge affiliate campaign.
+I never got the campaign started because I discouraged myself due to the immense amount of landing pages I needed to maintain a message match and I couldn’t set up the headline to auto-match my keywords. ]

 - Once you hit the point of diminishing marginal returns (where each additional dollar invested brings you decreasing dollars in profit) on expanding a campaign within a particular engine, look at moving the campaign to other search engines.